CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

 Alyssa:
 The frontend fetchs data from the backend and uses Promise to get the response.
 It parses the response and translates the response into the format -"DocumentTransport".
 Then, it passes the processed data for further usage.

+Json/data->Parse->Object->something frontend use(model)->controller->view

 ##### client updated
 Cathy:
-- It seems that the SpreadSheetClient will fetch Documents 10 times per second. ???
+- It seems that the SpreadSheetClient will fetch Documents 10 times per second.

 Alyssa:
 - The method of "_timedFetch" in the "SpreadSheetClient" file fetches data from the server every 0.1 seconds to ensure different users can see updates.